 The development and commercialization of new drug products is highly competitive.
-We face competition with respect to EYSUVIS, INVELTYS and will face competition with respect to KPI-012 and any other product candidate that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
+We face competition with respect to EYSUVIS, INVELTYS, KPI-012 and any other product candidate that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
 Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.

 Our products and product candidates target markets that are already served by a variety of competing products.
 Many of these existing products have achieved widespread acceptance among clinicians, patients and payors.
 In addition, many of these products are available on a generic basis, and our products or our product candidates may not demonstrate sufficient additional clinical benefits to clinicians, patients or payors to justify a higher price compared to generic products.
 In many cases, insurers or other third-party payors, particularly Medicare, seek to encourage the use of generic products.
 The current disease management approaches for dry eye disease in the United States includes non-pharmaceutical therapies and pharmaceutical therapies.
 Non-pharmaceutical therapies include over the counter artificial tear eye drops, which are palliative and used on an intermittent or chronic basis to provide short-term symptomatic relief of dryness and irritation; hot compresses for the eye and lid hygiene management; and devices, such as punctal plugs that are inserted into the tear ducts to inhibit tear drainage, resulting in more moisture on the surface of the eye.

 Pharmaceutical therapies for dry eye disease include on label prescription drugs, including Restasis, Xiidra, Tyrvaya and Cequa, which are the only prescription pharmaceutical products other than EYSUVIS that are approved in the United States for use in patients with dry eye disease; and off label prescription drugs, including topical steroid drops and/or other similar products, which are sometimes prescribed for treatment of dry eye disease.
-Generic versions of Restasis are expected to become available in the United States in the near future.
+Generic versions of Restasis have been available in the United States since February 2022.
 Restasis and Cequa are both topical cyclosporine formulations that are approved for increasing tear production in patients whose tear production is presumed to be suppressed due to ocular keratoconjunctivitis sicca.
 Xiidra is a topical anti-inflammatory therapy approved for treatment of the signs and symptoms of dry eye disease.

 EYSUVIS is indicated for the short-term (up to two weeks) treatment of the signs and symptoms of dry eye disease, which includes dry eye flares.
-Any product that is developed for the treatment of the signs and/or symptoms of dry eye disease could directly compete with EYSUVIS, such as Oyster Point Pharma's Tyrvaya[TM] (varenicline solution) Nasal Spray 0.03 mg, which received FDA approval in October 2021 and is now available with a prescription in November 2021.
+Any product that is developed for the treatment of the signs and/or symptoms of dry eye disease could directly compete with EYSUVIS, including Tyrvaya, which was commercially launched in November 2021.
 There are also several product candidates in preclinical and clinical development in the United States for the treatment of dry eye disease.
 If any of these product candidates is approved and such product candidate either treats the signs and/or symptoms of dry eye disease or reduces the frequency of flares in dry eye patients, it could reduce the overall market opportunity for EYSUVIS.
 These product candidates are being developed by pharmaceutical, biotechnology, specialty pharmaceutical and generic drug companies of various sizes, such as Aldeyra Therapeutics' reproxalap ophthalmic solution, Novaliq's CyclAsol and NOV03, which have been licensed to Bausch Health Companies Inc., and others.